Michael O'Flanagan: Return to Ireland

 O'Flanagan returned to Ireland where Bishop Clancy appointed him curate in Roscommon in 1912.
-On 19 October Bishop Clancy died, and his successor, Dr. Bernard Coyne was a conservative who seems to have resented O'Flanagan's perceived modernism and independence, and their relationship was to be a poor one.
+On 19 October Bishop Clancy died, and his successor, Bernard Coyne was a conservative who seems to have resented O'Flanagan's perceived modernism and independence, and their relationship was to be a poor one.

 In 1912 O'Flanagan was invited to Rome to give a series of lectures for Advent, and was a guest preacher in San Silvestro for four weeks.
-While in Rome he spent time with his good friend Dr. John Hagan who was director of the Irish College, and there is a large collection of letters between the two in the Hagan archive there.
+While in Rome he spent time with his good friend John Hagan who was director of the Irish College, and there is a large collection of letters between the two in the Hagan archive there.
 O'Flanagan is often referred to as "Brosna'" in the letters.

 In March 1913 a protracted strike broke out at the Sligo Docks.
 In May O'Flanagan visited the strikers to show his solidarity and advised them to continue insisting for their rights.
 It has been suggested that this display of socialism prompted the Bishop to move O'Flanagan to Cliffoney.
 When the advanced nationalist Keating Branch took control of the Gaelic League, O'Flanagan was elected to the Standing Committee for two years.
 A recently discovered photograph shows O'Flanagan in a large group, many of whom were advanced nationalists at a meeting of the Gaelic League outside Galway Town Hall in August 1913.

 O'Flanagan was active in attempting to reorganise and popularise the Sinn Féin party.
 On 22 February 1914 while staying in Crossna, he wrote a letter to Count Plunkett, then head of the National Museum in Dublin, hoping to encourage the Count to join Sinn Féin:I enclose my rough outline of plan of organisation.
 It will need a good deal of criticism in regard to detail.
 My object was to get money in as quickly as possible so that we might get on with the work to hand.
 You would need somebody who has made a study of organisation methods to consider it carefully before adoption.
 I think myself that the Sinn Féin organisation will now spread through the country if vigorously pressed from headquarters.
 Get the Sinn Féin Executive to send out copies of the rules to the principal men amongst the local committees of North Roscommon.
 If Sinn Féin spreads rapidly the Irish Alliance will not be needed.
 However, there is no time to lose.In 1914 O'Flanagan was invited back to Rome to give a series of Lenten lectures, and he spent six weeks, again preaching in San Silvestro's.
 At the end of his course of lectures he received a medal from the pope, Benedict XV.
 While preparing to leave Rome, O'Flanagan was informed he was to be removed from Roscommon and was to proceed to Cliffoney in County Sligo.